huffpostdata/ruby-pollster/README.md

     >> Pollster::Poll.all

 This response is paginated, with 10 polls per page.
-To access subsequent pages, provide a page argument:
+To access subsequent pages, provide a :page argument:

-    >> Pollster::Poll.all(page=5)
+    >> Pollster::Poll.all(:page => 5)